Reference suite — reading guide

 L4

-ASCII sequence diagrams for read, write+fanout, await, subscribe, unsubscribe, QoS update, multi-hop FWD forwarding, address-shift fanout, deadline expiry, liveness loss, partition+recovery, schema discovery.
+Sequence diagrams for read, write + fan-out, await, subscribe, unsubscribe, QoS update, multi-hop FWD forwarding, address-shift fan-out, deadline expiry, liveness loss, partition and recovery, schema discovery.

 05-protocol-tlvs.md